AnuragCypher/task-user-registration-login/readme.md

 step 1 : clone the repo.

-step 2 : at root level create a python virtual env,
+step 2 : at root level of project (where you cloned the repo) create a python virtual env,
             -> at root run :- python -m venv <name of your virtual environment>.
             -> if you are on linux run :- source <name of your virtual environment>/bin/activate.